Best Air Purifiers

 Replacing the filter when it is necessary is about as easy as it gets with this machine.
 Simply remove the HEPA filter from inside and slide in a new one in its place.

-Look, some people will not see the need for an air purifier with built-in Wi-Fi functionality.
+Look, some people will not see the need for a cleanser with built-in Wi-Fi functionality.
 That is a fair assessment but truth be told, it is quite convenient to control this from an application or Alexa.

 - It is Wi-Fi enabled and the Blueair Friend app is free